sudimuk2017/Deeplearning-Specialization/README.md

   - It discusses very important concepts related to **Word Embedding**, and algorithms like **Word2Vec, & GloVe**.
 It then goes on to talk about **Attention model and Speech Recognition**.
   - Via the assignments, it gives a hands-on practice of **Music Generation, Sentiment Classification and Trigger-word Detection** models, among many others.

+  Just for reference and I hope you can star⭐ me.